VishKhandelwal/VishKhandelwal/README.md

-# Hi, I'm Vaishali Khandelwal! 👋
+👋 Hi there, I'm Vaishali Khandelwal!

-- 👀 I'm passionate about Data Analytics.
+👀 Passionate about Data Analytics and all things data-driven.

-- 🌱 Currently, I'm on a journey to master Data Analytics, Python, MySQL, Excel, and Power BI.
+🌱 Currently mastering Data Analytics, Python, MySQL, Excel, and Power BI.

-- 💞️ I'm open to collaboration on exciting data-related projects.
+💞️ Open to collaborating on exciting data-related projects.

-- 📫 You can reach out to me at [vaishali.kh2310@gmail.com](mailto:vaishali.kh2310@gmail.com).
+📫 Reach out to me at vaishali.kh2310@gmail.com.

-Let's connect and explore the world of data together!
+Let's connect and explore the world of data together! 🚀